 At Johns Hopkins University, the safety of our students is our top priority.

 The goal of the Campus Safety and Security website is to share preventive measures and information to help you reduce your chances of becoming the victim of a crime.
 We hope that our site helps make your time at Johns Hopkins pleasant and safe, whether you are a student, faculty or staff member, or visitor.
-Our executive director of Campus Safety and Security, Lee James, has provided an overview of what the Campus Safety and Security team is all about, and how it approaches its daily routines to keep students safe.
+Our director of security of Campus Safety and Security, Christina Presberry, has provided an overview of what the Campus Safety and Security team is all about, and how it approaches its daily routines to keep students safe.

 Dear JHU community,